UglyToad/PdfPig/README.md

 ## Status ##

-There is a lot left to do for this project, the initial minimum viable project when released to Alpha will provide:
+There is a lot left to do for this project, the initial minimum viable product when released to Alpha will provide:

 + Page counts and sizes (in points) for a document.
 + Access to the text contents of each page.
 Note that since PDF has no concept of a "word" it will be up to the consumer of the text to work out where the words are within the text.
-+ (Possible) The locations and bounds of each letter on the page.
++ (Possible) The locations of each letter on the page.

 For the initial alpha release all files will be opened rather than streamed so this will not support large files.